Open0xScope/openscope/doc/Validator.md

 ```

 This will start a process that automatically performs all the validator duties.

+You can set your own config file by --config your_config_name.
+The default config file is env/config.ini

 Note: you need to keep this process alive, running in the background.